salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

-# ORB1T V19.0 ALPHA
-**Elevator pitch**

-OBJEX V19.0 is designed for those who develop IoT projects.
-All the sensors and basic parts, no soldering needed.

-**What is OBJEX?**
+## What is OBJEX?

 OBJEX is an "startup" maybe (I don't know, it's early to say).
 Currently, it's a set of experimental IoT projects.
 Every project has a different name, for example, ORB1T.
 The goal of OBJEX is to develop IoT systems/devices.

+## ORB1T V19.0 ALPHA
+**Elevator pitch**

+OBJEX V19.0 is designed for those who develop IoT projects.
+All the sensors and basic parts, no soldering needed.

 ### What is it?